Techiya/ReactTargil16/README.md

 # ReactTargil16
-Rename each "main+targil#" to "main" in order to run
+Rename each "main_targil#" to "main" in order to run